top of page

 If you look up the meaning of Lent, you’ll find something like this:

-Lent is a 40‑day Christian season of fasting, prayer, and reflection.
+• Lent is a 40-day Christian season of fasting, prayer, and reflection.

-It begins on Ash Wednesday and ends before Easter Sunday.
+• It begins on Ash Wednesday and ends before Easter Sunday.

-It symbolizes the 40 days Jesus spent fasting in the wilderness.
+• It symbolizes the 40 days Jesus spent fasting in the wilderness.

-It’s meant to be a time of self‑examination, spiritual growth, and preparation.
+• It’s meant to be a time of self-examination, spiritual growth, and preparation.

-That’s the official definition — the one you’ll find in church bulletins and Bible study guides.
+That’s the official definition—the one you’ll find in church bulletins and Bible study guides.
 But for many of us who grew up Catholic (or around Catholic culture), Lent was presented as a punishment season.
 A time to deprive yourself.
 A time to “prove” something.

 But as an adult, I’ve started asking a different question:

-What does Lent mean to me now — someone who hasn’t practiced Catholicism in years?
+What does Lent mean to me now—someone who hasn’t practiced Catholicism in years?

 Every year when Lent rolls around, my mind goes straight to the same questions:

-What am I supposed to feel at the end of Lent?
+• What am I supposed to feel at the end of Lent?

-Am I giving up the “right” thing?
+• Am I giving up the “right” thing?

-Am I doing this for myself or because it’s tradition?
+• Am I doing this for myself or because it’s tradition?

-Will God actually be mad if I don’t participate?
+• Will God actually be mad if I don’t participate?

-Is there a makeup session if I start late?
+• Is there a makeup session if I start late?

-Can I do 20 days instead of 40?
+• Can I do 20 days instead of 40?

-Does God have the final say in what I give, does he have to approve it?
+• Does God have the final say in what I give, does He have to approve it?

-What if I mess up — is there a do‑over?
+• What if I mess up—is there a do-over?

-And what if I think of something to give up after Lent already started?
+• And what if I think of something to give up after Lent already started?

+These are the questions I never got answers to as a kid.
+Honestly, they still pop up now.
 Here I am, in my 40s, days into Lent, wondering if I should’ve given up social media… or negative thoughts… or carbs.
 But let’s be real: those are not things I can give up cold turkey.
-That’s not sacrifice — that’s self‑sabotage.
+That’s not sacrifice—that’s self-sabotage.

 The Modern Meaning of Lent: A Season of Intention, Not Punishment

+This year, something shifted.
+Not dramatically—more like a quiet curiosity.
+A gentle tug.
 I realized that maybe Lent isn’t about suffering or deprivation.
 Maybe it’s not about guilt or fear or checking a religious box.
 Maybe Lent is simply an invitation.

 An invitation to pause.
 To reflect.
 To notice your habits.
 To reconnect with yourself.
 To create space for something new.
 To let go of something that’s been weighing you down.
+Not because God is keeping score.
+But because you might feel lighter if you do.

 Maybe Lent is less about “giving up” and more about making room.

-So how am I to observe Lent as an Adult (Without the Guilt)?
+Observing Lent as an Adult (Without the Guilt)

+So how am I to observe Lent as an adult?
 This year, I’m not giving up soda or candy or chips.
 I’m not pretending I’m going to stop cursing.
 I’m not setting myself up for a spiritual performance review.
+Instead, I’m choosing something that feels more aligned with who I am now:

 I’m giving up the idea that Lent has to look a certain way.

 And right in the middle of writing this—my rose quartz bracelet broke.
-If you know anything about rose quartz, it’s tied to love, healing, compassion, emotional balance, and heart‑centered energy.
+If you know anything about rose quartz, it’s tied to love, healing, compassion, emotional balance, and heart-centered energy.
+Many people say that when a rose quartz bracelet breaks, it marks the end of an emotional cycle or the release of something you’ve been carrying.

+So here I am, writing about healing myself, being gentler with myself, and creating space to grow… and my bracelet basically said, “Yep, you’re on the right track.”
 It felt like confirmation that the work I’m doing—internally and spiritually—is shifting something.
 I’ve been trying to let go of old habits and old fears, and maybe the bracelet breaking was a quiet reminder that some things really are falling away.

 So, if I decide to release a habit, it’ll be because it serves me—not because I’m afraid of divine consequences.
 And if I decide to add something—journaling, prayer, meditation, quiet time—it’ll be because it nourishes me.